tormuto/cheapglobalsms_wordpress/cheapglobalsms/readme.txt

 == Description ==

-This plugin enables you to send SMS'es straight from the WordPress backend or via the programmers API.
+This plugin enables you to send SMS'es straight from the WordPress back-end or via the programmers API.

 Also included is free and really easy to use two-factor security, which really hardens the security of your site.